JohnAlbin/zen-style-guide/README.txt

       files.
 See the Drupal 7 Theme Guide for more info: https://drupal.org/node/171205

-    Then, visit your site's Appearance page at admin/appearance to refresh Drupal 7's cache of .info file data.
+    Remember to visit your site's Appearance page at admin/appearance to refresh Drupal 7's cache of .info file data.

  3. Choose your preferred page layout method or grid system.

-    By default your new sub-theme is using a responsive layout.
-If you want a fixed layout for your theme, delete the unneeded "responsive" and "responsive-rtl" css/sass files and edit your sub-theme's styles.css or styles.scss file and replace the reference to "responsive" with "fixed".
+    By default your new sub-theme is using a responsive layout uzing Zen Grids.

-    For example, edit foo/sass/styles.scss and change this line:
-      @import "layouts/responsive";
-    to:
-      @import "layouts/fixed";

-    Alternatively, if you are more familiar with a different CSS layout method, such as GridSetApp or 960.gs, etc., you can replace the "layouts/responsive" line in your styles.scss file with a line pointing at your choice of layout CSS file.
+    If you are more familiar with a different CSS layout method, such as Susy, Foundation, etc., you can replace the "layouts/layout-3col" line in your styles.scss file with a line pointing at your choice of layout CSS file.

-    Then, visit your site's Appearance page at admin/appearance to refresh Drupal 7's theme cache.

  4. Edit your sub-theme to use the proper function names.